Chapter 16.90

 16.90.050 Tenant provisions.

 (B) Notice of Public Report.
-As provided in Government Code Section 66427.1(a), each tenant shall receive 10 days’ written notice that an application for a public report will be or has been submitted to the Department of Real Estate, and that such report will be available on request from the Planning Department.
-The written notices to tenants required by this section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.
+As provided in Government Code Section 66427.1(a), each tenant shall receive 10 days’ written notice that an application for a public report will be or has been submitted to the Department of Real Estate, and that such report will be available on request from the Planning Division.
+The written notices to tenants required by this Section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.

 (C) Notice of Final Map Approval.
 As provided in Government Code Section 66427.1(b), each tenant shall receive written notification within 10 days of approval of a final map for the proposed conversion.
-The written notices to tenants required by this section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.
+The written notices to tenants required by this Section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.

 (D) Tenant’s Right to Purchase.
 As provided in Government Code Section 66427.1(d), any present tenant shall be given notice of an exclusive right to contract for the purchase of his or her respective unit and upon the same terms and conditions that such unit will be initially offered to the general public or terms more favorable to the tenant.
 The right shall run for a period of not less than 90 days from the date of issuance of the subdivision public report unless the tenant gives prior written notice of his or her intention not to exercise the right.
 Evidence of receipt by each tenant shall be submitted prior to approval of the final map.
-The written notices to tenants required by this section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.
+The written notices to tenants required by this Section shall be deemed satisfied if such notices comply with the legal requirements for service by mail.

 (E) Vacation of Units.
 Each tenant not in default under the obligations of the rental agreement or lease under which he occupies his unit, shall be given 180 days’ written notice of the anticipated date required to vacate the unit and when the 180-day period will begin.
 Evidence of receipt by each tenant shall be submitted prior to approval of the final map.
-The written notices to tenants required by this section shall be deemed satisfied if such notices comply with the legal requirements of service by mail.
+The written notices to tenants required by this Section shall be deemed satisfied if such notices comply with the legal requirements of service by mail.

 (F) Rent Increases.
 As to nonpurchasing residents who are lower income households, as defined in Health and Safety Code Section 50079.5, the monthly rent, including any applicable fees or charges for use of any pre-conversion amenities, may increase from the pre-conversion rent by an amount equal to the average monthly increase in rent in the four years immediately preceding the conversion, except that in no event shall the monthly rent be increased by an amount greater than the average monthly percentage increase in the Consumer Price Index for the most recently reported period.
 This provision shall become effective upon application acceptance and remain valid until the unit is sold or until the subdivision is denied, withdrawn or reverted to acreage.
 Units which have been vacated shall not be subject to control provided that potential tenants have been informed, in writing, that the unit is being considered for conversion.
 The property owner may seek additional rent adjustments by application to the City Council in the event the property owner believes that the adjustment provided above does not permit a fair return on investment.

 (G) Relocation Assistance.
 The subdivider shall provide relocation assistance equal to the reasonable cost of relocation to any tenant household living in any unit at any time prior to the tentative map approval, provided such tenant is not otherwise in default of the rental agreement or lease or that notice of intent to move has been given prior to receipt of notification from the developer of his intent to convert.
 The reasonable cost of relocation shall be determined by the Planning Commission and shall be based on the cost of physically moving the tenant’s property and belongings to a comparable apartment within the immediate vicinity, payment for first and last month’s rent and any security deposit at the new location, and a lump sum payment based on consideration of any differential between rental rates from the present location to the comparable apartment unit.
 If the tenant elects to purchase the unit, such relocation assistance may be applied as a credit to the cost of the unit.
-A tenant moving in after tentative map approval will not be required to be provided with moving expenses; provided, that the potential tenant, prior to signing an agreement or lease, has signed the notice as described in PMC 16.90.060.
-The developer shall also provide each tenant with a current list of other comparable rental properties available in the Antelope Valley portion of North Los Angeles County, and shall periodically update such list as required by the Planning Director.
+A tenant moving in after tentative map approval will not be required to be provided with moving expenses; provided, that the potential tenant, prior to signing an agreement or lease, has signed the notice as described in PMC § 16.90.060 (Notice to new tenants).
+The developer shall also provide each tenant with a current list of other comparable rental properties available in the Antelope Valley portion of North Los Angeles County, and shall periodically update such list as required by the Director.

 16.90.060 Notice to new tenants.